PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 both nested under a positive rewrite count; a zero result changes neither the ModelIR nor layout metadata.
 The direct lowerer therefore retains its existing positive guard around the immediately following static-shape reconciliation.
-Characterization separately requires that reconciliation's complete opt-in result to be staged instead of discarded, without changing the guard or pass order.
+The lowerer initializes a stable two-key zero result and, on a positive Split rewrite, replaces it with the reconciliation's complete opt-in result.
+This stages mutation evidence instead of discarding it without changing the guard, Split result schema, or pass order.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to